sraaphorst/dispersive-flies-optimization/README.md

 # Dispersive Flies Optimization

-This is an implementation in Python of the swarm algorithm called _Dispersive Flies Optimization_.
+This is an implementation in Python (using numpy) of the swarm algorithm called _Dispersive Flies Optimization_.

 The concept is based on the swarming behaviour of flies near food sources.
 It is a bare-bones swarm intelligence algorithm (i.e. it has very few tunable parameters), where: